-The subject property was annexed through Ordinance 18-13 (adopted July 23, 2018) and as a part group of annexations for which the application fee to be annexed had been waived (Resolutions 17-11 and 17-19).
+The subject property was annexed through Ordinance 18-17 (adopted July 23, 2018) and as a part group of annexations for which the application fee to be annexed had been waived (Resolutions 17-11 and 17-19).
 Through Resolution 18-03, the City Commission had also waived application fees for Comprehensive Plan Amendment and Rezoning applications for those properties annexed through the fee waiver resolution.
+This fee waiver was conditioned upon an application being received for an Future Land Use map amendment and rezoning amendment to a City designation comparable to the existing Alachua County designation.

 The subject property presently has a Rural/Agriculture (County) FLUM Designation.
-The proposed amendment would change the FLUM Designation to Agriculture.
-The Agriculture FLUM Designation permits a density of .20 dwelling units per acre (a maximum of 1 dwelling unit for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 1 dwelling unit for the subject property).
+The proposed amendment would change the FLUM Designation to Agriculture, a comparable City Future Land Use Designation.
+The Agriculture FLUM Designation permits a density of .2 dwelling units per acre (a maximum of 70 dwelling units for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 70 dwelling units for the subject property).